-- Since January 2021, 9 countries have reported ASF as a first occurrence in the country, while 10 countries reported its spread to new zones.
+- Since January 2021, 10 countries have reported ASF as a first occurrence in the country, while 10 countries reported its spread to new zones.
 This highlights a continuous spread of the disease into new countries, and new zones in countries already affected.
-In particular two countries have reported the recurrence of ASF during the period covered by this report. - This spread confirms the global threat of the disease and highlights the importance of implementing biosecurity measures, an early reporting and response system, and maintaining a high level of disease awareness among all actors involved in the value chain. - The WOAH notes that there are countries that are trialling the use of vaccine candidates against ASF Genotype II.
-As with all vaccines, the WOAH stresses the importance of using
+In particular one country have reported the first occurrence in the country, and four countries have reported the recurrence of ASF during the period covered by this report. - This spread confirms the global threat of the disease and highlights the importance of implementing biosecurity measures, an early reporting and response system, and maintaining a high level of disease awareness among all actors involved in the value chain. - The WOAH notes that there are countries that are trialling the use of vaccine candidates against ASF Genotype II.
+As with all vaccines, the WOAH stresses the importance of using only high-quality vaccines with demonstrated effectiveness and safety, in accordance with standards in the Terrestrial Manual.

-- only high-quality vaccines with demonstrated effectiveness and safety, in accordance with standards in the Terrestrial Manual. - WOAH encourages Veterinary Services to remain vigilant and implement science-based international standards and guidelines in their national disease prevention and control programmes. - Surveillance programmes, as part of an early detection system, should be adapted to the local epidemiological context and cover domestic, and wild and feral suid populations (if they are involved) since short-distance transmission of ASF seems to depend largely on the wild boar population density and their interaction with low-biosecurity pig production systems.
-Long distance transmission may be associated with human activities. - WOAH urges its Members to continue to promptly notify the occurrence of ASF and to share the relevant epidemiological information that can facilitate transparency and assist the global control of the disease.
+- Veterinary Services should continue to remain vigilant and implement science-based control programmes for ASF, including the implementation of strict biosecurity on pig holdings, import measures and movement controls of pigs and pork products. - Surveillance programmes, as part of an early detection system, should be adapted to the local epidemiological context and cover domestic, and wild and feral suid populations where relevant, with awareness campaigns to ensure that all relevant stakeholders are familiar with the signs to look out for and reporting procedures - WOAH urges its Members to continue to promptly notify the occurrence of ASF and to share the relevant epidemiological information that can facilitate transparency and assist the global control of the disease.